ShrutiBaikerikar/RNASeq_DGE_tutorial/README.md

 ```

 Again, you can rest the parameter 'p' to the number of processors in your PC.
 Also mergelist.txt file is a notepad file containing paths to every GTF file for each sample.
-It is provided in the tutorial_data folder in the repository.
+It is provided in <u><b>the tutorial_data folder in the repository.</u></b>

-the output of this command id stringtie_merged.gtf file.
+The output of this command id stringtie_merged.gtf file.

-#### Re-evaluating StringTie transcript abundance estimates
+#### 4d.
+Re-evaluating StringTie transcript abundance estimates

 Finally, we redo Stringtie abundance calculations using the newly merged transcripts.
 This needs to be done to generate count files for each sample.